kbxu/cats/README.md

-#Computer Aided Tumor Segmentation (CATS)
+# Computer Aided Tumor Segmentation (CATS)
 ![octocat](https://github.com/kbxu/cats/blob/master/CATS.png)
-##CATS applied GRF to segment tumor in T1/T2 image data.
-Users would need to
+## Operations: users would need to operate below commands in **MATLAB** after adding the scripts to search path.
 1. Input a data file by pressing 'i';
 2. Scroll wheel to select a transverse slice where tumor lies.
 3. Select tumor zone using left button to draw a green line and background zone using right button to draw a read line.
 The thickness of lines can be adjusted using '+'/'-';